 Linda currently serves on the boards of Cheyenne Capital Fund, Council on Foundations, Denver Metro Chamber of Commerce, Denver Police Foundation, First National Bank of Santa Fe, and Mountain States Employers Council.
 She serves on Mayor Hancock’s Denver Education Compact and the Public Policy Committees of Council on Foundations and Philanthropy Roundtable.

 Linda is past Chairman of National Assembly, National Camp Fire, and Cherry Creek Arts Festival.
 Past board positions include Alliance for Choice in Education, American Red Cross—Mile High Chapter, Cherry Creek Business Improvement District, CollegeInvest, Colorado Association of Funders, Colorado Meth Project, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University—President’s Advisory Board, Junior Achievement, Mile High United Way, OpenWorld Learning, and Young Americans Bank and Center for Financial Education.

-In January of 2014, Linda was chosen as one of the 25 Most Powerful Women by The Colorado Women's Chamber of Commerce.
-She was named National Philanthropy Day's Outstanding Professional in Philanthropy in 2010, and City Year Denver’s 2015 Red Jacket Honoree.
+The Colorado Women’s Chamber of Commerce named Linda one of its 25 Most Powerful Women in 2014.
+She was National Philanthropy Day's Outstanding Professional in Philanthropy in 2010, and City Year Denver’s 2015 Red Jacket Honoree.
 Other honors include Warren Village Philanthropic Leader Honoree, Colorado Bankers Association Banker of Distinction, Girl Scouts of Colorado Woman of Distinction, the Athena Award in 1998, and an Honorary Lifetime Membership in Camp Fire.